The Sons of Jason – The Explorer HeroesThe Dark Herald

 The really worrying thing for people in the Fifties was that while everything was calm at the moment there were worrying rumbles beneath the surface like the first warning tremors the people of Pompeii felt coming from Vesuvius.
 There was something coming, they could feel it and they didn’t know what it would be.

-Consequently, the heroes that had always held chaos at bay provided a great deal comfort for people that were feeling secretly terrified about things they couldn’t control.
-Besides, the story of the how the West was won was the story of the triumph of Law over Chaos.
+Consequently, the heroes that had always held chaos at bay provided a great deal of comfort for people that were feeling secretly terrified about things they couldn’t control.
+Besides, the story of how the West was won was the story of the triumph of Law over Chaos.
 America had done it once, surely, we could do it again, right?
 Right?

 That answers where the Explorer hero came from, and why he appealed to 1950s America.